 Being grateful causes our brain to release Serotonin and Dopamine.
-Serotonin is a hormone that stabilizes our emotions, mood swings and sense of well-being, while Dopamine is a ‘feel good’ hormone and neurotransmitter that’s a vital part of the brain’s reward functions and generates positive feelings such as happiness.
+Serotonin is a hormone that stabilizes our emotions, mood swings, and sense of well-being, while Dopamine is a ‘feel good’ hormone and neurotransmitter that’s a vital part of the brain’s reward functions and generates positive feelings such as happiness.
 In a 1988 study by McCraty and colleagues, 45 adults who were taught to ‘cultivate appreciation and other positive emotions’ showed a mean 23% reduction in levels of cortisol, which is a hormone associated with high stress and anxiety.
 Putting 2 + 1 together, we see a drastic difference between before-gratitude and after-gratitude situations.
 No wonder Emily Fletcher, founder of popular meditation training hub Ziva, calls gratitude a ‘natural antidepressant’, generating medicine-type effects if adopted regularly.

 1. Before you express gratitude, you need a reason to do so.
-To build an enabling workplace with free-flowing communication channels, mentoring opportunities, and gamification opportunities to build more avenues for everyone to create gratitude-worthy (so to speak) impact.
+To build an enabling workplace with free-flowing communication channels, mentoring opportunities, and gamification opportunities to build more avenues for everyone to create a gratitude-worthy (so to speak) impact.

 2. That said, it is equally important to realize that not all ‘gratitude-worthy’ achievements will be milestones warranting their own headline.
 Sometimes, acknowledging the very existence of a peer in another department can go a long way to build good energy.
 Find the little things and make them big.
-A thank you note that’s meant from the heart, a ‘personalized’ gift or just some ‘good old fashioned catch-up’ over coffee works great.
+A thank you note that’s meant from the heart, a ‘personalized’ gift, or just some ‘good old-fashioned catch-up’ over coffee works great.

 “Enjoy the little things.
 For one day you may look back and realize they were the big things.” - Robert Brault